conradakunga/Blog/_posts/2026-06-19-removing-multiple-docker-images-improved.md

 xargs
 ```

-This takes the input from the pipe and converts it into command line arguments for a subsequent command.
+This takes the input from the pipe and converts it into command-line arguments for a subsequent command.

 ```bash
 docker rmi -f
 ```

-This removes the actual image specified by the received `ID`.
+This removes the image associated with the specified `ID`.

 ![dockerRemoveImages](../images/2026/06/dockerRemoveImages.png)

 ## TLDR

-You can remove dangling docker images with a single command.
+**You can remove dangling Docker images with a single command.**

 Happy hacking!